 One day as Kara and I reflected on all of the exciting changes in the food industry we realized that our beloved bread category was still largely untouched by creative innovation, despite all of the other quality advances across other food categories.
 But how could we capture the freshness of our homemade bread in a distribution system where grocery bread loaves often sit in warehouses and on store shelves for weeks before being eaten, compelling companies to use cheaper ingredients, chemical preservatives, and other objectionable additives?
 That violated everything we believed in and would compromise the quality that we worked so hard to achieve with our unique homemade recipe.
 What we needed was a breakthrough.
 Luckily for me, I married well.

 Kara had a stroke of genius.
-She wondered out loud if we might do an e-commerce, direct-to-consumer model where we freshly bake our bread and then immediately ship it directly to families.
+She wondered out loud if we might freshly bake our bread and then immediately ship it directly to families in a direct-to-consumer model rather than through grocery stores.
 The more I thought about it the more I realized how clever her idea was.
 Shipping is now so fast and efficient in America that we can deliver bread directly to families far faster than a grocery bread brand.
 And the cost of our super-premium bread with its unique and very expensive recipe could also be alleviated by cutting out the grocery store middleman and making the bread more accessible to busy families.

 After that inspired conversation, we kicked off this project which became Father Time Bread.
 Our vision is for Father Time to make bread and other family-favorite food staples where homemade quality beats packages from a store.
 In our busy family with four children we know how helpful it is to find and rely on wholesome, delicious foods that our kids will actually eat.
 It sure makes packing lunches, preparing snacks, and serving meals a lot better family experience…

-This isn’t just a business.
-It’s a passion project for our family to share a product and a cause that we deeply believe in.
+This is a passion project for our family to share a product and a cause that we deeply believe in.
 By providing a simple and convenient way to bring more wholesome food to the table, we hope to help families spend their precious time eating better and playing more.

 We are Kara and Taylor West, parents of four young children, living in a lovely Rocky Mountain valley in Heber City, Utah.
 We hope you’ll join us together in this journey to make our food more wholesome and keep our families more together.